Sedgwick

 About

-The University of California is a Trustee Agency with regard to sites within the Natural Reserve System (California Environmental Quality Act Guidelines, Section 15386 (d)).
-As one of only four designated Trustee Agencies, the University has a duty to steward reserves to preserve their long-term integrity on behalf of the people of California.
+The UC Natural Reserve System is a Trustee Agency (California Environmental Quality Act Guidelines, Section 15386 (d)), meaning the UC has a duty to steward reserves to preserve their long-term integrity on behalf of the people of California.
 (14 CCR 15386).